marekvonrogall/mapgen/README.md

 The Minecraft Plugin running the actual bingo game needs to keep track of the completion status of each item.

 If a team aquired an item/block a a new map can be generated.
+Should a team aquire all items of a vertical column, horizontal row or diagonal line, the map will draw a line accordingly.
+In this case, the response body will also state which team won the bingo game.

+### Request

 HTTP POST: Call the `update` endpoint to genereate a new bingo map.